triplecanopy/b-ber/packages/b-ber-reader/README.md

 ## Build

-If deploying remotely, ensure that the book's urls in the `manifest.json` point to a valid urls where the application will be hosted and not `localhost`.

 ### `b-ber`

 Ensure that you've set the `remote_url` in the your project's `config.yml` to the domain where the project will be hosted